sethcg/Music-Player/README.md

 # Music-Player

 ## Description:
 This is a Music Player that takes in MP3 files from a local folder and displays controls for listening to the files.
 The song files are displayed on a visually pleasing GUI with many bells and whistles, including a simple method of adding files, deleting files, and buttons to meet all the users needs.
-This project was a ton of fun to create, for now the project is complete but I may look into some optimizations in the future.

 ----